Laundry on Tour

 We generally recommend you bring some soap* (or use what’s available at the hotel) and use your hotel room’s sink to do laundry.
 Wring your light-weight bicycle clothes in a towel after washing them and hang them to dry over night.
 You may want to bring a laundry line or you can use hangers or radiators, if they are available.
 In Europe, you can even buy travel-specific laundry soap, such as this.
 (I would never recommend using it for hair and body though, as one of the reviewers suggests – it’s a concentrated laundry detergent paste.)

-If self-service laundry facilities are available – which is not always the case, especially in small towns and villages, – Tour Leaders can point you to them.
+If self-service laundry facilities are available – likely only in larger towns – Tour Leaders can point you to them.
 However, I have to admit, I never feel like watching the laundry spin while I could be doing so many more fun activities on my vacation, so I usually go for the sink-option.

 Hotel options – but watch your coin and time